 - Drain all but 2 tablespoons of the bacon grease from the skillet.

 - Rinse the shrimp with cold water and pat dry.
-Season with salt and pepper, and any other spices you want to add (optional).
+Season with salt and pepper (if your shrimp is treated already with sodium – check the ingredients! – then only use a little bit, if any, of added salt), and any other spices you want to add (optional).
 Cook in the bacon grease until only just cooked- about 2 minutes per side.

 - Serve the shrimp mixture over the grits, making sure to spoon some of the liquid from the skillet over the grits, and sprinkle with the bacon pieces and sliced green onions, if using.
 Serve immediately.